Organizing knowledge base articles

 To mark an article as unlisted:

-1 - On the top right of an article, click on the Edit button.
+1 - On the left sidebar of the article editor page, click on the Edit button for the State field.